Getting started with Windows device management

 Configuring Endpoint Manager for Windows device management

 1.Configure your CSA in the console.
 The Ivanti Cloud Services Appliance (CSA) provides secure communication and functionality over the internet.
-The CSA acts as a meeting place where internet or internal devices, MDM or agent-managed, can communicate with the Endpoint Manager core server—even if they are behind firewalls or use a proxy to access the internet.
+The CSA acts as a meeting place where devices, MDM or agent-managed, can communicate with the Endpoint Manager core server—even if they are behind firewalls or use a proxy to access the internet.
 The CSA requires a third-party certificate for mobile device management.
 To configure your CSA, see Configuring the Ivanti Cloud Services Appliance (Management Gateway).

 2.Select your CSA for MDM.
 To select the CSA you would like Endpoint Manager MDM to communicate with, navigate to Tools > Modern Device Management > MDM Configurations > Common Settings > Cloud Service Appliances (CSA).

-4.Set up credentials for using notification services.
+5.Set up credentials for using notification services.
 Endpoint Manager uses Windows Push Notification Services (WNS) to communicate with Windows devices.
-For information about enabling WNS, see Setting up notification services.
+For information about enabling WNS, see Windows notification services.

 Enrolling Windows devices

+•Hybrid management.
 Windows 10 PCs can also be concurrently managed using the Ivanti Agent.
 Hybrid management using both the Ivanti Agent and MDM enables extensive device management, combining agent-based management with MDM configuration enhancements.
-For more information, see Installing the Agent for hybrid management.
+For more information, see Installing the agent for hybrid management.